Translated using DeepL

 Specialization - Processing and analysis of large-scale data

 1. Data analysis.
-Data warehouses and their life cycle, narrowed data warehouses (data marts), dimension model and its implementation (star schema, data cube).
+Data warehouses and their lifecycle, narrowed data warehouses (data marts), dimension model and its implementation (star schema, data cube).
 Data extraction, transformation and loading (ETL), data profiling, data integrity, data quality.

 3. Similarity search.
-Principles of similarity search: metric space, descriptor extraction and its relationship with human-perceived similarity, query types and their definitions.
+Principles of similarity search: metric space, descriptor extraction and its relationship with human perceived similarity, query types and their definitions.
 Principles of indexing: data partitioning, data filtering (pivoting).
 Comparison with traditional indexes (B+ trees).
 (PA128) (required for study according to the 2022/2023 or newer control template)

 4. Cloud computing and distributed databases.
 Cloud computing: basic principles, infrastructure as a service (IaaS), virtualization and containers, migration to the cloud, security of services, horizontal and vertical scalability.
-Current technologies (OpenStack) and cloud service providers.
-Distributed databases: principles and advantages of NoSQL approach, consistency, data distribution.
+Current technologies and cloud service providers.
+Distributed databases: principles and benefits of NoSQL approach, consistency, data distribution.
 Key-value pair storage, document databases, graph databases, column-oriented databases.
 (PA200, PA195)

 5. Software Engineering.
 Software development process.
 Rational Unified Process methodology.
 Agile software development.
 Testing phases and test types.
 Software metrics, code refactoring.
 Software quality.
-Estimating the cost and time of SW development.
+Estimating the cost and time of software development.
 Maintenance and reusability.
 (PA017)

 6. Applied cryptography.
 Symmetric and asymmetric cryptography, differences and applications.
 Hashing functions and their applications.
 Digital signature: construction, non-repudiation, public key management, certification authorities and public key infrastructures.
 Authentication, authorization and access control.
 (PV079) ( Required for study according to the 2021/2022 or earlier control template)